rohanharrison/blackjack/README.md

 Database: Jeff Stone, Richard Reilly

-# Software
+# Technologies used
-IDE: Visual Studio

 Front: Jade, CSS, Javascript

-Back/Framework: Node.js, MongoDB, Express, Jade, client-sessions, bcryptjs
+Back/Framework: Nodejs, MongoDB, Express, Jade, client-sessions, bcryptjs

 # Description

-This is a blackjack game built with Node.js, MongoDB.
+This is a blackjack game built with Nodejs, MongoDB.
 Using Javascript, CSS, and Jade Templating for our front-end.